Benjamin-Loison/ipol-helpers/documentation/demo-system-structure.md

     unpacked

 That is, the downloaded input "input_0", the parameters, stdout and stderr.
-This is the place where the "algo_infot.txt" has to be created (in ${bin} for example, I won't work).
+This is the place where the "algo_info.txt" has to be created (in ${bin} for example).
 The rest has been created by my code.

 Variables accessible from the ddl: